hermidalc/dragonfish/README.md

 Create and activate the base Dragonfish conda environment, which only provides snakemake.
 All the rest of the dependencies are automatically provided via snakemake and conda when running Dragonfish.
-If using Miniforge3 replace `mamba` with `conda`:

 ```
 mamba env create -f envs/dragonfish.yaml